aplr/Richi/README.md

 ► Customizable asset loading
 ► Video snapshots

-This library does **NOT** provide any video player UI in order to keep it as lightweight as possible, while making it highly flexible to use.
+This library does **NOT** provide any video or audio player UI in order to keep it as lightweight as possible, while making it highly flexible to use.

 ## Installation